pkro/Java-Masterclass/readme.md

         requires javafx.controls;
         opens sample;
       }
+- when refactoring the project name and an compile error occurs, change configuration in the pulldown in the upper right corner in intellij

 ### Overview

+- JavaFX uses a theater metaphor (stage, scene).
+  - Stage: top level UI container
+  - Scene: backed by scene graph; can be build by hand or read in from fxml:
 - designed with MVC pattern in mind (separation of data and UI code)
   - model:
   - view: fxml (basically a ui description in a xml);

 - Applications Main must extend `javafx.application.Application` (already configured when creating a javafx project)

-- Stage: top level UI container
-- Scene: backed by scene graph; can be build by hand or read in from fxml:

 sample.fxml: